ettoreboy/vscode-advanced-search-extension/README.md

 `websearch.activateInputBox` | **boolean** | Enables an input box if no selected text or active editor is present.
 Default is *true*.

-## Contribute
+## Contribute - Hacktoberfest

 In case you want to extend the possible search or simply bug fix.
 Follow [this](vsc-extension-quickstart.md) to start developing for vscode.

 1. Use `npm install` to install the required developer dependencies.
 This project uses Typescript with default tslint.
 2. Extend the class *src/search/WebSearchProvider* if you think it is necessary with your own url builder logic.
-3. Add the command to package json configuration for websearch.searchproviders and in the
+3. Add the command to package json configuration for websearch.[command].
 4. Send me a PR ;)

 ## Release Notes